AllenNeuralDynamics/aind-qc-portal/METADATA-AUTH.md

 ## Storage

-Proposals live in S3 (`aind-scratch-data`, prefix `metadata-proposals/`), one object per proposal, rewritten in place on each status transition.
-Override with `METADATA_PROPOSALS_BUCKET` / `METADATA_PROPOSALS_PREFIX`.
-Nothing about a proposal is held in process memory, so restarts and redeploys are invisible to users, and applied/rejected proposals remain as an audit trail.
+The proposal store currently defaults to process memory while the portal's S3 permissions are being repaired.
+Set `METADATA_PROPOSALS_BACKEND=s3` to use the durable S3 backend: proposals then live in `aind-scratch-data`, under the `metadata-proposals/` prefix, one object per proposal, rewritten in place on each status transition.
+The S3 bucket and prefix can be overridden with `METADATA_PROPOSALS_BUCKET` / `METADATA_PROPOSALS_PREFIX`.

+Memory-backed proposals are shared by the portal's request threads, but are lost when the process restarts and are not shared across multiple ECS tasks.
+This mode is temporary and should not be used for a multi-task deployment or as the long-term audit trail.

 ## CORS